Swiss Skydiver: 2020: Three-Year-Old Season

-Swiss Skydiver moved up to second in the NTRA Top Three-Year-Old Poll, and ninth in the NTRA Top Thoroughbred Poll.
+Swiss Skydiver moved up to second in the NTRA Top Three-Year-Old Poll and ninth in the NTRA Top Thoroughbred Poll.

-Her next start could have been either the 2 million Breeders' Cup Distaff against her own gender and the champion mare Monomoy Girl, or the 6 million Breeders' Cup Classic against older males, where she would have a shot at Horse of the Year if she won.
+Her next start could have been either the $2 million Breeders' Cup Distaff against her own gender and the champion mare Monomoy Girl or the $6 million Breeders' Cup Classic against older males, where she would have a shot at Horse of the Year if she won.
 She had qualified for both races, the Alabama Stakes for the Distaff and the Preakness Stakes for the Classic.
 Her owner Peter Callahan was strongly leaning towards the Distaff, but trainer Kenny McPeek was keen to take a shot at the Classic.

-Swiss Skydiver's connections chose the Breeders' Cup Distaff.
-But she stumbled badly coming out of the gate and her race was over before it even began.
+Swiss Skydiver's connections chose the Breeders' Cup Distaff, but she stumbled badly coming out of the gate.
 She moved into contention at the top of the homestretch before tiring to seventh place.
-Her stumble out of the gate left her no chance to win, but her connections hoped for a possible rematch with the winner Monomoy Girl in 2021.
+Her stumble out of the gate left her no chance to win, but her connections hoped for a possible rematch with the winner, Monomoy Girl, in 2021.

-For her thrilling Preakness Stakes win and coast to coast victories at nine different tracks, Swiss Skydiver was a nominee for the 2020 Secretariat Vox Populi Award.
-In the 2020 World's Best Racehorse Rankings, Swiss Skydiver was rated on 122, making her the equal twenty-first best racehorse in the world and the best three-year-old filly alongside Love and Gamine.
+For her Preakness Stakes win and coast-to coast victories at nine tracks, Swiss Skydiver was a nominee for the 2020 Secretariat Vox Populi Award.
+In the 2020 World's Best Racehorse Rankings, she was rated 122, tying her for the twenty-first best racehorse in the world and the best three-year-old filly alongside Love and Gamine.

 In January, the Eclipse Awards named Swiss Skydiver American Champion Three-Year-Old Filly of 2020.
 Bloodhorse.com later said she "soar[ed] to Champion 3-Year-Old Filly Title."